empeopled/EMPires/empeopled INTRO readme.txt

 This bare minimalist foundation is intentional such that there is no reliance upstream to the framework.
 You build what you want with whom you want and there's nothing anyone else can do to mess it up for you (as a community).

-Good luck.
+Good luck!

-Learn more on our YouTube: https://www.youtube.com/channel/UCGk3c66Ir4VQst6Zl8_dMFw/null
+Learn more on our YouTube: https://youtube.com/@empeopled3600?si=-TvhQ_Zn1AGvfAlg

 Join us on Discord: discord.gg/wQkS6m7bEd

+Follow us on Twitter: https://twitter.com/empeopled